 Additional details about our Seattle seminars (August 4-5, 2016; August 8-9, 2016).

 Additional details about our Washington, D.C. seminar (September 29-30 and October 3-4, 2016).

-Each three-day seminar is limited to ten (10) attendees.
+Each seminar is limited to ten (10) attendees.
 Our seminars are conducted in interactive, round-table style to maximize opportunities for discussion, questioning, and sharing best practices.
 All sessions are co-taught by Donald Chisum and Janice Mueller.

 We update the syllabus for every seminar to include the latest and most significant Federal Circuit and Supreme Court patent law developments.
 Some topic areas are retained for multiple seminars (e.g., patent claim construction, inequitable conduct) but are always updated to include the latest developments.